2019 Miami Marathon and Half Marathon

 Staying hydrated is key when runners pound the pavement on January 28th during the Miami Marathon.
 Miami-Dade’s Water is fresh, delicious and tested more than 210,000 each year.
 So whether you cross the finish line first or toward the end of the pack, you are already a winner by drinking Miami-Dade water.
 So drink up with confidence.

 In order to comply with city permits, the roads will reopen in a graduated fashion.
-We require that participants be properly prepared and trained to complete the half marathon (13.1 miles) within 3.5 hours (16 min/mile pace).
-However, the half marathon finish line will remain open for 4 hours (18 min/mile pace).
-Please note that after the 6-hour pace, participant support (e.g. aid/water stations, volunteers, course marshals, clocks, etc.) is NOT guaranteed, and you will be required to adhere to local pedestrian rules (move to curbsides, break down lanes, sidewalks, etc.).
+We require that participants be properly prepared and trained to complete the full marathon (26.2 miles) within 6 hours (14 min/mile pace).
+However, the full marathon finish line will remain open for 7 hours (16 min/mile pace).
+Please note that after the 6-hour pace, participant support (e.g. aid and water stations, volunteers, course marshals, clocks, etc.) is NOT guaranteed, and you will be required to adhere to local pedestrian rules (move to curbsides, break down lanes, sidewalks, etc.).
+Medals and official finish times will be given to all finishers who complete the race within 7 hours.

-Miami is known for entertaining its visitors and residents, so of course we couldn’t have a half marathon without offering Miami-style entertainment.
-You will be getting several entertainment stations along your journey paradise.
+Miami is known for entertaining its visitors and residents, so of course we couldn’t have a marathon without offering Miami-style entertainment.
+In fact, you will be hitting over 20 entertainment stations along your journey in paradise.

 The time period for the marathon is historically among Miami’s driest and coolest time of the year.
 Nevertheless, we recommend that you please plan and prepare accordingly.
 Miami’s tropical weather can be humid, warm and wet.